GaloisInc/ivorylang-org/pages/hardware/rc-controller.md

 "RC" we are talking about the general range of hobbyist radio control systems built for flying RC airplanes, helicopters, and the like.

-SMACCMPilot uses the RC system primarily for safety.
-Because SMACCMPilot is still experimental and cannot safely fly without human guidance, the RC system provides a pilot a way to disable autonomous flight or the helicopter motors themselves at any time.

 An RC transmitter is a simple and reliable way to manually fly a small quadcopter.
 In the stabilize flight mode, the SMACCMPilot flight controller essentially serves to make a quadcopter system manually controllable - manual